Skip to main content

 Modular patch panelsModular patch panels

-You can add modules to your patch panels and configure different port types or just modules.
-For a modular patch panel, you have the option to add modules.
-Ports for each module are created based on patch panel module models.
-All the module ports will appear in the original patch panel view.
+For a modular patch panel, you can add modules and configure different port types, or just add modules.
+Ports for each module are created based on patch panel module models and appear in the original patch panel view.

 Patch panel modular configurationPatch panel modular configuration